<img height="1" width="1" src="https://www.facebook.com/tr?id=627330131183806&amp;ev=PageView &amp;noscript=1">

 We all know the old adage that children prefer to play with the box the toy comes in rather than the toy itself.
 Well, when it comes to role-playing, empty cardboard boxes can provide the perfect props for play.
 Their open-ended nature means that they can become absolutely anything, from a post box to a cot for a baby.

 Saving your empty cardboard boxes and recycling is the ideal way to start your own role-play area at home.
 In addition to recyclables, try giving your child fabric with which to create their own fancy dress costumes.
-There’s nothing wrong with shop bought costumes if you already have them, but there really is nothing quite like allowing your child’s imagination to run wild as they create their own outfits.
+There’s nothing wrong with shop-bought costumes if you already have them, but there really is nothing quite like allowing your child’s imagination to run wild as they create their own outfits.

-Search through your old scarf collection (I know you have one!), gather old table cloths or fabric scraps, and collect bangles, necklaces, bags and other accessories to create the ultimate imaginary play wardrobe!
+Search through your old scarf collection (I know you have one!), gather old tablecloths or fabric scraps, and collect bangles, necklaces, bags and other accessories to create the ultimate imaginary play wardrobe!
 Think in an open-ended way: a red scarf could become an outfit for a firefighter, a cape for Red Riding Hood, the table cloth at a café or a blanket for a baby.

 Other toys and items you might like to collect are: